 Tables should be sufficiently labelled so as to be comprehensible and complement information in the text.
 Tables should be numbered consecutively in Arabic numerals in the sequence they are mentioned in the text.
-Tables should be typed on 10-font Times New Roman and single spaced.
+Tables should be typed on 9-font Bookman Old Style and single spaced.
 Do not use border lines on the right and left side of the table, and vertical lines within the table body.
 Use a single top line, a single line below the headings, and a single bottom line.

-All illustrations and diagrams should be referred to as Figures and numbered consecutively in Arabic numerals.
+All illustrations and diagrams should be provided in black and white and referred to as Figures and numbered consecutively in Arabic numerals.
 Submit proof quality original or glossy prints for direct reproduction of the figures.
 Photocopies of illustrations are not acceptable.

 Please ensure that all tables and figures can be copy fitted into a page of the journal.